One more 'Mann Ki Baat' but 'Maun on Manipur': Cong's dig at PM

 Read | Can't forget day when Emergency was imposed: PM Modi during Mann Ki Baat

+Kharge also asked the Prime Minister to follow 'raj dharma', recalling A B Vajpayee’s remarks to Modi on the Gujarat riots and urged him to act firmly against all those who disturbed the peace.
+“Restore normalcy by taking citizen groups into confidence.
+Allow an all-party delegation to visit the state,” he said.

+Alleging that there was "one more Mann ki Baat but Maun (silent) on Manipur", Congress General Secretary (Communications) Jairam Ramesh said the Prime Minister patted himself on the back for India's great capabilities in disaster management.
+"What about the entirely man-made (actually self-inflicted) humanitarian disaster that is confronting Manipur," He said.

 "Still no appeal for peace from him.
-There is a non-auditable PM-CARES Fund but does the PM even care for Manipur is the real question," Ramesh said on Twitter.
+There is a non-auditable PM-CARES Fund but does the PM even care for Manipur is the real question," he said.

 So one more Mann ki Baat but Maun on Manipur.
 The PM patted himself on the back for India's great capabilities in disaster management.
 What about the entirely man-made (actually self-inflicted) humanitarian disaster that is confronting Manipur.
 Still no appeal for peace from him.…